bmaupin/beyond-earth-eclipse/README.md

 It seems there are other leader quotes that haven't been replaced, such as affinity progress (see Harmony level 5 quote from Daoming Sochua, for example).

 ### Affinities

+#### Make affinity choice more intentional

+Rising Tide added affinity values to techs that previously didn't have any (like many branch techs) and also added multiple affinities to many techs.
+This was possibly to ensure players were more likely to interact with hybrid affinities in the game, but it made acquiring any particular affinity less intentional.

+These changes were originally reverted in this mod, so that acquiring any particular affinity once again would be an intentional choice the player can make rather something they fall into as a result of progressing through the tech web.

+However, after making this change the AI players seemed to progress through the affinities much more slowly to the extent that the game balanced seemed to be impacted, so the change was disabled.
+Other attempts were made with less negative results but still seemed to hurt the game balance.

 #### Make affinity bonuses more distinct